jhaemin/prismap/README.md

 # Prismap

-Prismap, which stands for Prisma Map and Pluralize, automatically maps and pluralizes Prisma schema to match traditional/conventional names with JavaScript/TypeScript naming conventions.
+Prismap, which stands for Prisma Map and Pluralize, automatically maps and pluralizes Prisma schema to match conventional database names with JavaScript/TypeScript naming conventions.

 ## Key Feautres